Hamlin’s injury hits close to home for Browns star who lost father to heart failure - NewsBreak

 In his years since being drafted by the Browns, his impact has been felt on and off the field throughout communities in Northeast Ohio with his “Make Them Know Your Name” Foundation.

-“That’s a foundation my family and I created because my father passed away suddenly from heart failure,” Denzel said.Damar Hamlin awake at hospital, showing “remarkable improvement”
+“That’s a foundation my family and I created because my father passed away suddenly from heart failure,” Denzel said.Damar Hamlin showing ‘remarkable improvement’

 Denzel’s father, 46-year-old Paul Ward Jr., collapsed and died from sudden cardiac arrest during a spin class.